-COM-3450: Film Genres - 3 hours
+COM-3450: Film Genres (3 hours)

 Examination of film genre by theme, cultural context, ideology and historical development.
 Selection of genre varies each term (e.g. science fiction, mystery, horror, noir, comedy, western, melodrama and musical).
 May be repeated as genre topic changes.
-Prerequisite: COM-2200.
+Prerequisite: C- or higher in COM-2200.

-COM-3650: Film Directors - 3 hours
+COM-3650: Film Directors (3 hours)

 U.S. and internationally renowned directors.
 Film styles and story trends addressed through the lens of those who directed them.
 Directors vary by term (such as Alfred Hitchcock, Spike Lee, Jane Campion, Akira Kurosawa).
 May be repeated as topic changes.
-Prerequisite: COM-2200.
+Prerequisite: C- or higher in COM-2200.

-COM-3750: National Cinema - 3 hours
+COM-3750: National Cinema (3 hours)

 Study of films from various countries and subcultures.
-Varies by term (such as French, Japanese, Indian, African-American, Brazilian cinema).
+Varies by term (such as French, Japanese, Indian, African American, Brazilian cinema).
 May be repeated as topic changes.
-Prerequisite: COM-2200.
+Prerequisite: C- or higher in COM-2200.

-COM-4000: Communication Research and Writing
+COM-4000: Communication Research and Writing (3 hours)